 Meet the Team

-The core team consists of the MAPP lecturers: Drs Matthew Smith, Piers Worth, Genevieve Cseh, and Ceri Sims.
+The core team consists of the MAPP lecturers: Drs Genevieve Cseh, Ceri Sims, Matthew Smith, Lee Newitt, and Piers Worth, and .
 However, we have connections to former and current MAPP students, professional relationships to the other MAPP programmes across the UK and elsewhere in the world, and associate staff and colleagues who play a role in the MAPP and the PP Research Group.

 If you are interested in joining us, please contact us.